-The award-winning program, entitled “Fibromyalgia, chronic fatigue syndrome and appropriate exercise”, broadcast on 12 May, featured Luisa Fernanda Panadero, president of AFIBROM and patient, and Dr. Antonio Collado Cruz, president of SEFIFAC.
+The award-winning program, entitled “Fibromyalgia, chronic fatigue syndrome and appropriate exercise, broadcast on 12 May, featured Luisa Fernanda Panadero, president of AFIBROM and patient, and Dr. Antonio Collado Cruz, president of SEFIFAC.
 Both are organisations that focus on raising awareness and helping fibromyalgia and chronic fatigue syndrome patients, and they explained how to deal with the diagnosis of these pathologies.

 In addition, Anabel Alcalá, former dancer, athlete and AFIBROM patient, also explained her case to help us not to lose motivation when faced with the diagnosis of a chronic illness.

 Our most sincere thanks to the Grünenthal Foundation for this award.
 It is an honour and a source of pride for the OAFI team to receive such recognition for our work.
-We will continue our work giving patients a voice and advocating for the need to invest in research, reliable diagnostic protocols and giving them the visibility they deserve.
+We will continue our work giving patients a voice and demanding the need to invest in research, reliable diagnostic protocols and giving them the visibility they deserve.